GlobalLives/globallives/wp-content/plugins/really-simple-twitter-feed-widget/readme.txt

 * num (number of tweets to show, e.g. num="10")
 * skip_retweets (if set to true, retweets are skipped, e.g. skip_retweets="true")

-Virtually every widget option is usable, more examples are coming in the next updates.
+The full list of available options is available in the plugin FAQ.

 = Reference =